bitsauce/OverworldGame/README.md

 # OverworldGame
 Overworld is a 2D tile based sandbox game which has been in development since November 2011.
-It runs on the [SuperSauce Engine](https://github.com/bitsauce/SuperSauce-Engine).
+Runs on the [SuperSauce Engine](https://github.com/bitsauce/SuperSauce-Engine).

 Current features include:
 * Infinite world generation on the GPU